Loading…

 Adiglue strength example

-In the example shown, we sealed the edges of MDF wood blocks using Adiglue Activator, then applied Adiglue to bond the two blocks together.
-Once the glue dried, we conducted a strength test by attempting to break the bond with force.
+In the example shown below, we sealed the edges of MDF wood blocks using Adiglue Activator, then applied Adiglue to bond the two blocks together.
+Once the glue dried, we conducted a strength test by attempting to break the bond by stamping on it.

 Glue strength demonstration where the glue is stronger than the wood.
 The wood has broken before the glue.